-Event Numbers: 0730: SGSV 0731: SGMB 0735: SGM 0736: SGSA 0738: SGMI 0739: SGSAI Targets: 1x DP2 Ammunition: Solid Slug only Sights: Any Positions: Standing unsupported Ready Position: Ready alert/45 Degrees Course of Fire: This event takes approximate It requires 30 rounds The maximum possible score Practice 1: 25 metres, 12 shots in 2 minutes, to include a reload of at least rounds Practice 2: 15 metres, 12 shots in two strings of 6 For each string, 6 appearances of 2 seconds with intervals of 5 seconds One shot only to be fired at each appearance The firearm must be returned to the ready position between appearances Practice 3: 10 metres, 6 shots The target will make 3 appearances of 3 seconds with intervals of 5 seconds Two shots only to be fired at each appearance The firearm must be returned to the ready position between appearances Range Commands: The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the CRO commands 'WITH SIX ROUNDS LOAD AND MAKE READY'.
+- Event Numbers: 0730: SGSV 0731: SGMB 0735: SGM 0736: SGSA 0738: SGMI 0739: SGSAI Targets: 1x DP2 Ammunition: Solid Slug only Sights: Any Positions: Standing unsupported Ready Position: Ready alert/45 Degrees Course of Fire: This event takes approximate It requires 30 rounds The maximum possible score Practice 1: 25 metres, 12 shots in 2 minu rounds ites, to include a reload of at least 6 Practice 2: seconds One shot only to be fired at e es of 2 seconds with intervals of 5 Practice 3: 10 metres, 6 shots The target will make 3 appearances of 3 seconds with intervals of 5 seconds Two shots only to be fired at each appearance The firearm must be returned to the ready position between appearances Range Commands: the addition of the following initial that the range is clear, the CRO VS LOAD AND MAKE READY'.
 Ties: a.
 By the greatest number ob.
-By the scores at each distance olied in the order listed below: f Xs in the event ance, commencing with the longest tance, commencing with the longest Procedural penalties: In addition to the usual proce in this event: a.
-Firing too many shots dur dural penalties, the following apply ing an exposure 0 , S .
+By the scores at each dist distance plied in the order listed below: f Xs in the event ance, commencing with the longest stance, commencing with the longest Procedural penalties: distance In addition to the usual proce in this event: a.
+Firing too many shots dur dural penalties, the following apply